Net zero targets

 Ten key elements

-- Target year – The EU aims to reach net zero GHG emissions by 2050.
-According to the EU models, by then EU’s emissions will decrease to between 23-25 MtCO2e.
+- Target year – The EU aims to reach net zero GHG emissions by 2050 at the latest, with net negative emissions thereafter.

 - Emissions coverage – The target covers all GHG emissions and all sectors of the economy.

-- International aviation and maritime transport – While international aviation is included in the Commission’s modelling of the goal, maritime transport isn’t.
+- International aviation and maritime transport – While international aviation is included in the Commission’s modelling of the target, maritime transport is not.
 The inclusion of the international aviation and maritime transport is also not clearly mentioned in the European Climate Law.

 - Reductions or removals outside of own borders – The Climate Law states that the balance between emissions and removals is to be achieved domestically.

-- Legal status – The EU included its net zero target in its Climate Law (Council of the European Union 2021a).
-Additionally, the net zero target is included in the EU’s LTS (Croatian Presidency and the European Commission 2020).
+- Legal status – The EU included its net zero target in its Climate Law passed in 2021 (European Parliament and Council).
+Additionally, the net zero target is included in the EU’s LTS (Croatian Presidency and the European Commission, 2020).

 - Separate reduction & removal targets – The EU currently does not provide separate emissions reduction and removal targets as part of its net zero target.
-However, when the Commission proposes a 2040 target following the Global Stocktake, it will also provide a projected indicative greenhouse gas budget for the period 2030-2050, with separate information on emissions and removals (Council of the European Union 2021a).
+However, when the Commission proposes a 2040 target following the Global Stocktake, it will also provide a projected indicative greenhouse gas budget for the period 2030-2050, with separate information on emissions and removals (European Parliament & Council of the European Union, 2021).

 - Review process – The EU Climate Law includes a legally binding process for the Commission to report on the operation of the regulation within six months of each Global Stocktake (Article 9a).
 When it does so, the Commission may include proposals for amendments to the regulation.